Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/access-dbt-insights.md

 - View the bookmarks history in the **Version history** tab.
 Click a version to compare it the current and view changes.

 ## Considerations
 - <Constant name="query_page" /> uses your development credentials to query.
-You have the ability to query against any object in any environment.
+You have the ability to query against any object in your data warehouse that is accessible using your development credentials.
 - Every Jinja function uses [`defer --favor-state`](/reference/node-selection/defer) to resolve Jinja.
 - Coming soon: The ability to select the environment you use to resolve your `refs`.